Features

 Flat White

 A coffee shop called Flat White?
-And with smashed avocado on sourdough on the brunch menu?
-Yeah, we know where these guys are from… this Antipodean cafe – that’s been going strong on Warwick Street since 2005 – is often widely credited for bringing the low foam, smaller than a latte, milky espresso drink (aka the flat white) to London and is thus an indisputable master of milk frothing.
+With smashed avo on sourdough on the brunch menu?
+Yeah, we know where these guys are from… This Antipodean cafe has been going strong on Berwick Street since 2005, and prides itself on being the first coffee shop in London to serve the eponymous flat white.
 They also do a banging banana bread and gluten-free brownies, another tell-tale sign that this is an Aussie/Kiwi team up…

 Good for: A flat white, obviously.